 Limited to 50 students.
 Spring semester.
 Professor Bosman.2018-19: Offered in Spring 2019

 A first course in the critical reading of selected English-language poets, which gives students exposure to significant poets, poetic styles, and literary and cultural contexts for poetry from across the tradition.
 Attention will be given to prosody and poetic forms, and to different ways of reading poems.

 Limited to 35 students.
 Fall semester: Professor Emeritus Sofield.
 Spring semester: Professor Nelson.2018-19: Offered in Fall 2018 and Spring 2019

 An introduction to the study of the novel, through the exploration of a variety of critical terms (plot, character, point of view, tone, realism, identification, genre fiction, the book) and methodologies (structuralist, Marxist, feminist, psychoanalytic).
 We will draw on a selection of novels in English to illustrate and complicate those terms; possible authors include Jane Austen, Mary Shelley, Wilkie Collins, Henry James, Kazuo Ishiguro, Thomas Pynchon, Toni Morrison, John Edgar Wideman, Emma Donoghue, David Foster Wallace, Monique Truong, Jennifer Egan.

 Preference given to sophomores.
 Limited to 35 students.
 Spring semester.
-Professor Frank and Professor Emeritus Pritchard.2015-16: Offered in Spring 2016
+Professor Sanborn.2018-19: Offered in Spring 2019